 Popular models: TX and FX

-What we like: Incredibly well built and a top choice among discerning skiers.
+What we like: Well built and a top choice among discerning skiers.

-What we don’t: Like DPS, these skis are very pricey.
+What we don’t: Like DPS, these skis are pricey.

 Like DPS above, Kästle skis are ultra-premium and some of the most expertly crafted on the market.
-This brand is a bit of a dark horse in the industry: After a nearly 10-year hiatus and with the help of an investment group, Kästle returned to the ski world in 2007 and began working to bring race technology into their all-mountain designs.
+After a nearly 10-year hiatus, Kästle returned to the ski world in 2007 and began working to bring race technology into their all-mountain designs.
 One result was their HollowTech tip, which strips away material at the front of the ski to reduce swing weight while maximizing stability, dampening, and edge grip.
-It’s a signature piece in their line and easily recognizable by a brightly colored oval at the front of each ski.
+It’s a signature piece in their line and recognizable by a brightly colored oval at the front of each ski.

-Along with the top-end materials and construction practices, however, come very steep price tags.
-DPS still is a slight step up, but Kästle skis cost hundreds more than the competition.
-Additionally, they can be hard to track down in the middle of the season, and their designs trend a little more toward the all-mountain and big-mountain categories, although the touring-focused TX line is well respected among advanced and expert riders.
+Along with the top-end materials and construction practices come steep prices.
+But while DPS offer a small step up in performance, Kästle skis perform about the same as other premium ski brands like Black Crows or Blizzard.
+They can be hard to track down in the middle of the season, and their designs trend a little more toward the all-mountain, big-mountain, and skimo categories, although the touring-focused TX line is well respected among advanced and expert riders.
 Budget-conscious skiers and those new to the sport will want to look elsewhere, but the performance and build quality are top-notch.

 Icelantic